 That's why creating a content inventory is one of the first skills a beginning content strategist must acquire.

-In this article we will guide you through the "content inventory" as the fundamental stage or the preparation of a content audit.
+In this article, we will guide you through the "content inventory" as the fundamental stage of preparing a content audit.
 We will also treat some other clarifications that are needed before conducting the content audit.

 Before we get started, let's clear up some main terms:

-A piece of content is the information that is directed towards a customer or a user.
-Content appears in many forms, such as headlines, text bodies, videos and images, and through different channels.
-In our class, and for the purpose of this article we focus on digital content presented on websites.
+A piece of content is information that is directed toward a customer or a user.
+Content appears in many forms, such as headlines, text bodies, videos, images, and through different channels.
+In our class, and for the purpose of this article, we focus on digital content presented on websites.

 You might be familiar with the term inventory.
 For example, every supermarket needs to conduct inventories – maybe quarterly or at the end of the year.
 At a specific time, supermarkets need to check which products (WHAT) are located within their storage (WHERE) and further to which extent (HOW MANY) and what kind of quality.

-Before starting a content audit some questions should be asked to define the purpose and the scope of the project.
+Before starting a content audit, some questions should be asked to define the project's purpose and scope.
 The answers to these questions are essential - not only for the inventory but for the audit as a whole: